-130 West 57th Street Studio Building
+140 West 57th Street Studio Building

-In 1907, four lots on 57th Street were purchased by Robert Vonnoh, a painter who was living at 27 West 67th Street.19 They were then transferred to the 130 West 57th Street Corporation, which listed Walter S. Merritt as president and Payson McL.
+In August, 1907, four lots on 57th Street were purchased by Robert Vonnoh, a painter who was living at 27 West 67th Street.19 They were then transferred to the 136 West 57th Street Corporation, which listed Walter G. Merritt as president and Payson McL.
 Merrill as secretary.
 The four and five story masonry buildings on the site were torn down.
-A new building application was filed at the Department of Buildings in September, 1907, for a "high-class elevator apartment house."20 Construction, by the William J. Taylor Co-Operative Building Company, was completed in October, 1908.
+A new building application was filed at the Department of Buildings in December, 1907, for a "high-class elevator apartment house."20 Construction, by the William J. Taylor Co-Operative Building Company, was completed in January, 1909.

-Plans for the building called for seven doubleheight stories facing 57^{th} Street, and twelve stories in the rear.
-Original plans called for thirty-six units in the building.21 The double-height studios were placed on the end bays indicated by tall windows and on the center bay.
+Plans for the building called for seven doubleheight stories facing 57th Street, and twelve stories in the rear.21 Original plans called for thirty-six units in the building.22 The double-height studios were placed on the end bays indicated by tall windows and on the center bay.
 To bring in even more light, the bays extended beyond the plane of the building in a trapezoidal shape.

-No.130 and No. 140 (called "The Beaufort,") West 57th Street were identical buildings, designed and constructed by the same architects and contractors as the studios on 67th Street, who used this previous experience to their advantage.
+No. 140 and No.130 West 57th Street were nearly identical buildings, designed and constructed by the same architects and contractors as the studios on 67th Street, who used this previous experience to their advantage.
 In contrast to the 67th Street studios, these buildings were located on the southern side of the street so that the studios, located in the front of the building could receive north light.
 By locating the building on a wide street, sunlight into the studios would be assured and not blocked by some future tall building.
 The wide street frontage allowed for broad proportions, which were highlighted by fine details.
-An advertising brochure listed the numerous amenities available in the building, including: passenger and service elevators, vacuum cleaning plant, telephones, mail chute, dumb waiters, and laundry fitted with steam and gas dryers.
-The largest apartments were on each side of the 57th Street facade and included a studio with a 20-foot high ceiling, numerous living and service rooms, four bedrooms with baths, and one servant's room.
-Smaller apartments in the rear of the building lacked the high ceilings, had two bedrooms, a pantry-kitchenette (rather than a full kitchen), and no servants quarters.
-Single studio rooms, located in the front of the building between the large studio apartments were also available, either with or without a separate apartment.
+An advertising brochure for the building at 130 West 57th Street23 listed the numerous amenities available in the building, including: passenger and service elevators, vacuum cleaning plant, telephones, mail chute, dumb waiters, and laundry fitted with steam and gas dryers.
+The types of apartments were also explained.
+The largest were those on each side of the 57th Street facade and included a studio with a 20-foot high ceiling, numerous living and service rooms, four bedrooms with baths, and one servant's room.
+Smaller apartments in the rear of the building did not have high ceilings, had only two bedrooms, a pantry-kitchenette (rather than a full kitchen), and no area for servants.
+Single studio rooms, located in the front of the building between the large studio apartments were also available, either with or without another apartment.